Roger D. Craig: Warren Commission testimony

-Later life and death
+Aftermath

 Following his testimony, Craig found himself under intense scrutiny by his boss, Sheriff Bill Decker, and was ostracized by many of his fellow sheriffs.
 He was taken out of the field and assigned to the Bond Desk, located adjacent to Decker's office.
 In November 1964, Craig was contacted by NBC and Jim Kerr of the Dallas Times Herald who were seeking an interview:

 Decker told me to tell these people (Jim Kerr and NBC) that I was a Deputy Sheriff—not an actor—and for me to keep my mouth shut.
 He then went on to say, "Tell them you didn't see or hear anything."
 He then went back to the papers on his desk and I knew he was through—and so was I. I relayed the message to Jim Kerr, who was very disappointed....
 From that day forward Bill Decker began to watch my every move.

 In 1965-66, Jack Ruby's sister Eva Grant dropped in regularly at the sheriff's office.
 She befriended Craig and sought his help in attending to what she perceived as her brother's deteriorating health while he was held in a Dallas jail.
 Craig's conversations with Grant were a matter of concern to Decker, and Craig was reprimanded for it.
 He was also rebuked for answering queries from journalists and from assassination researchers.
 He was meanwhile being commended by critics of the Warren Commission.
 For example, in the introduction to Mark Lane's 1966 bestseller Rush to Judgment, British historian Hugh Trevor-Roper highlighted Craig's unwavering claim that Oswald, contrary to the Commission's portrayal of a lone gunman, had fled the scene in a getaway car:

 Deputy Sheriff Craig gave an important and perhaps illuminating piece of evidence immediately after the assassination.
 If his evidence had been confirmed, the whole official story would have been suspect from the start.
 Why was his evidence cut short and dismissed by the police, at that early stage, on the grounds that it "didn't fit with what we knew to be true"—i.e. with the immediate police version of Oswald's movements?

 On July 4, 1967, Decker fired Craig.
 Later that year, Craig was shot at by a sniper while walking to his car in a parking lot at night.
 The bullet grazed his head.